akoskovacs/tinygrad/README.md

 graph = TinyGrad::Graph.new
 graph.draw(l, file_name: 'simple_expression.svg')
 ```
-This will generate the follwing image, of the forward pass:
+This will generate the following image, of the forward pass:
 ![Expression DAG](docs/simple_expression.svg)

 ## Development